nishant-p-7span/Directus-MySQL-NGINX-Docker-Kubernetes/README.md

 ```
 FLUSH PRIVILEGES;
 ```
+# Update:
+* AS MYSQL8 and directus 9 have compatability issue. so switch to mysql5 for smooth database migrations. (you don;t have to do that steps)

 ## Here Few things we need to remember.
 * When you are connecting to your local then our container expose to 3307 port with localhost ip